tsabat/pm2_example/README.md

 This will get you started on a centos server with a node process manager with a basic app in `/opt/app/`.

-If you want to test this out locally, pull this repo, cd into it, then run this:
+If you want to test this out locally, install [docker machine](https://docs.docker.com/machine/), pull this repo, cd into it, then run
+this:

 ```
 docker build -t pm2 .